 Amtrak and Northampton

-Peter Pan Bus provides regular service between Amherst and other locales in Massschusetts, but also offers service to other major urban areas on the eastern seaboard: Providence (including Green Airport), New York, Philadelphia, Washington, Baltimore.
+Peter Pan Bus provides regular service between Amherst and other locales in Massschusetts, but also offers service to and from other major urban areas on the eastern seaboard: Providence (including Green Airport), New York, Philadelphia, Washington, Baltimore.

 Driving Directions by Car